Premiere Hospitality Features Astral Spa

 A recent job you’ve gotten is the Gun Lake project in Michigan, run by Sal Semola.
 Tell us about that project.

 Sal is a great person to work with and we do it very collaboratively.
 And they did something very bold.
 They approached us with a program that I think is very unique.
 It’s something more of a hybrid where we have a typical hotel that’s going to be a four-diamond hotel that attaches to their existing gaming floor.
-But the unique thing about that project is what they’re calling the Aquadome, an enclosed atrium space that houses several pools that can also turn into a nightclub or a concert venue in the evening.
+But with a unique multi-purpose pool and events complex, an enclosed atrium space that houses several pools that can also turn into a nightclub or a concert venue in the evening.
 So it has dual purposes, but having that right in the middle of a cold Michigan winter.
 It’s going to be something great for their customers every year, year-round.

 Global Gaming Business: 5 Questions for HBG Global Gaming Business: 5 Questions for HBG